 Welsh Grand National Jockey Statistics

-There is one jockey who has not had the best of times in the Welsh Grand National, Sam Twiston-Davies has ridden a total of 10 runners to the race without recording any wins.
+There is one jockey who has not had the best of times in the Welsh Grand National; Sam Twiston-Davies has ridden 11 runners in the race without recording any wins.

 Here are some of the top Welsh Grand National jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):